-Lowell, Massachusetts is gearing up for the premiere of its newest international short film festival, "Dare to Imag9ne."
-Set to take place on August 26th at the Richard and Nancy Donahue Family Academic Arts Center, the festival is set to showcase a wide range of films from around the world.
+Lowell, Massachusetts is gearing up for the annual international short film festival, "DARE TO IMAG9NE."
+Set to take place on September 18th & 19th, at the Richard and Nancy Donahue Family Academic Arts Center, the festival is set to showcase a wide range of films from around the world and have panels from experienced professionals in the industry.

-Attendees will be able to enjoy a variety of short films across different genres, ranging from drama and comedy to documentary and animation.
+Attendees will be able to enjoy a variety of short films across different genres, ranging from drama and comedy to documentary, animation, and much more.

 In addition to the film screenings, the festival will also feature a number of other events and activities, including Q&A sessions with filmmakers.
 Top selected films will feature Q & A’s from the film’s creators.
 This will provide attendees with a unique opportunity to gain insights into the creative process behind the films that they have seen.